mwmaclean/my_new_experiment/README.md

 GitHub: Search for PTB repos/scripts

 [Peter Scarf PTB Tutorials](https://peterscarfe.com/ptbtutorials.html).
-The [simple_demos.m] in the `exampleScripts` folder are a compilation of 7 of these tutorials for you to quickly test.
+The [simple_demos.m](https://github.com/mwmaclean/my_new_experiment/blob/master/exampleScript/simple_demos.m) in the `exampleScripts` folder are a compilation of some of these tutorials.
+You can simply run each.

 [Forum PTB](http://www.catb.org/~esr/faqs/smart-questions.html)